 In April 2013, MGIC entered into separate settlement agreements with CHL and BANA, pursuant to which the parties will settle the Countrywide litigation as it relates to MGIC's rescission practices (as amended, the "Agreements").
 The original Agreements are described in our Form 8-K filed with the SEC on April 25, 2013.
-The original Agreements are filed as exhibits to that Form 8-K and amendments were filed with our Form 10-Q for the quarter ended September 30, 2013 and our Form 10-K for 2013, and an amendment extending a time period in the Agreement with CHL will be filed with our Form 10-Q for the quarter ended March 31, 2014.
-Certain portions of the Agreements are redacted and covered by a confidential treatment request that has been granted (or is pending).
+The original Agreements are filed as exhibits to that Form 8-K and amendments were filed with our Forms 10-Q for the quarters ended September 30, 2013 and March 31, 2014, and our Form 10-K for 2013, and amendments removing certain loans from the Agreement with CHL and adding those and other loans to the Agreement with BANA will be filed with our Form 10-Q for the quarter ended June 30, 2014.
+Certain portions of the Agreements are redacted and covered by confidential treatment requests that have been granted (or are pending).